ground-creative/wp-debugger-logger/README.md

 ==================

 A wordpress plugin for the ptcdebug class to speed up wordpress plugin development.

-Download a .zip file and place the folder ptc-debugger in the plugins directory of your wordpress installation.
+Download a .zip file and place the exgracted folder in the plugins directory of your wordpress installation.

 To activate the debugger & logger panel use ?debug=true in the url.

 For usage and examples visit the <a href="https://github.com/ifsale/wp-debugger-logger/wiki">the wiki section</a>.

-Visit http://phptoolcase.com/guides/ptc-debug-guide.html for user guides and api documentation for the PtcDebug class.
+Visit http://phptoolcase.com/guides/ptc-debug-guide.html for a live demo and api documentation for the PtcDebug class.